exbin/bined-lib-java/README.md

 - Support for undo/redo
 - Support for charset/encoding selection
 - Codes can be also binary, octal or decimal
+- Support for code and matching highlighting

 Todo
 ----

-- Searching for text / hexadecimal code with matching highlighting
 - Delta mode - Only changes are stored in memory
 - Support for huge files